JohnnyJunhwiMun/ActiveLearning/README.md

    Train an LSTM-based action recognition model using a small labeled dataset.

 ### Step 2: Query Strategy
 Use uncertainty sampling to identify the top *k* most uncertain samples from the unlabeled data (based on entropy).
+This guarantees high-quality data for retraining, as it selects the most challenging samples for the model to differentiate between each action.

 ### Step 3: Interactive Labeling
    Visualize the selected samples in real time and label them interactively.